The Nested Platonic Solids

 The nested Platonic Solids can be elegantly represented in the Rhombic Triacontahedron, as shown in Rhombic Triacontahedron.

-Figure 1 -- the Rhombic Triacontahedron in red with its Phi Ratio rhombi, the Icosahedron in blue with its equilateral triangle faces, and the Dodecahedron in black with its pentagonal faces.
+Figure 1 -- the Rhombic Triacontahedron in red with its Phi Ratio rhombi, the Icosahedron in green with its equilateral triangle faces, and the Dodecahedron in white with its pentagonal faces.
 The Rhombic Triacontahedron is itself a combination of the Icosahedron and the Dodecahedron, and it demonstrates the proper relationship between the 5 nested Platonic Solids.
-You can see how the edges of the dodecahedron are just the short diagonals of the rhombi of the rhombic triacontahedron, and the edges of the icosahedron are the long diagonals of each of the rhombi of the rhombic triacontahedron.
-Look at ZDBoC, one of the rhombic faces of the rhombic triacontahedron.
-Long diagonal ZB is one of the edges of the triangular face ZBoFo of the icosahedron, and short diagonal BC is one of the edges of the dodecahedron face JNDCO.

 Figure 2 --